Where should I file charges for threats of physical harm?

 Answer:

-I suggest contacting the local police department or attorney general's office in both Arizona and Texas to determine what resources are available.
+I recommend contacting the local police department or the attorney general's office in both Arizona and Texas to discuss your situation and find out what resources are available to you.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.